ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.99.3:
+        *   Issue #107.
+The basic fix is made.
+Still need to rehabilitate the Expand-pattern functionality.
+        *   Revisited the recmutex implementation.
     *   Version 0.99.2:
         *   Issue #103.
 Some improvements to pattern loop-count.
         *   Pull request #106.
 User phuel added checkmarks for active buss and